jack5github/ulauncher-steam/README.md

 # uLauncher Steam integration extension

 This extension allows you to search and launch Steam apps and menus from uLauncher.

-## Keywords

-- `si` - Installed apps (excluding non-Steam apps)
-- `sa` - All owned apps
-- `sm` - Steam menus
+Simply type `s ` (or whatever keyword the extension is set to use) and search for the desired app or menu.

 ## Installation